USS Lexington (CV-2): Preliminary actions

 After Shōkaku and Zuikaku had recovered the aircraft that had sunk Neosho and Sims, Rear Admiral Chūichi Hara, commander of the 5th Carrier Division, ordered that a further air strike be readied as the American carriers were believed to have been located.
 The two carriers launched a total of 12 Aichi D3A "Val" dive bombers and 15 Nakajima B5N "Kate" torpedo bombers late that afternoon.
 The Japanese had mistaken Task Force 44 for Lexington and Yorktown, which were much closer than anticipated, although they were along the same bearing.
-Lexington's radar spotted one group of nine B5Ns at 17:47 and half the airborne fighters were directed to intercept them while additional Wildcats were launched to reinforce the defences.
+Lexington's radar spotted one group of nine B5Ns at 17:47 and half the airborne fighters were directed to intercept them while additional Wildcats were launched to reinforce the defenses.
 The intercepting fighters surprised the Japanese bombers and shot down five while losing one of their own.
 One section of the newly launched fighters spotted the remaining group of six B5Ns, shooting down two and badly damaging another bomber, although one Wildcat was lost to unknown causes.
 Another section spotted and shot down a single D3A.
-The surviving Japanese leaders cancelled the attack after such heavy losses and all aircraft jettisoned their bombs and torpedoes.
+The surviving Japanese leaders canceled the attack after such heavy losses and all aircraft jettisoned their bombs and torpedoes.
 They had still not spotted the American carriers and turned for their own ships, using radio direction finders to track the carrier's homing beacon.
 The beacon broadcast on a frequency very close to that of the American ships and many of the Japanese aircraft confused the ships in the darkness.
 A number of them flew right beside the American ships, flashing signal lights in an effort to confirm their identity, but they were not initially recognized as Japanese because the remaining Wildcats were attempting to land aboard the carriers.
 Finally they were recognized and fired upon, by both the Wildcats and the anti-aircraft guns of the task force, but they sustained no losses in the confused action.
 One Wildcat lost radio contact and could not find either of the American carriers; the pilot was never found.
 The remaining 18 Japanese aircraft successfully returned to their carriers, beginning at 20:00.